 In my experience, withdrawals are processed within a few hours and the money arrives in your bank account the same day or next business day.
 There is no lock-up period, so you can withdraw at any time.

-The minimum deposit is just €1, making it very accessible for anyone who wants to try the platform before committing larger amounts.
+The minimum deposit is just 1 euro, which makes it very accessible if you want to test the platform before committing larger amounts.

 The 6% is the target rate, and Bondora has consistently maintained it.
 However, it is not guaranteed in the way a fixed-term bank deposit would be.
 The rate could theoretically change if loan performance deteriorates significantly.